 Whether you are a big chain restaurant operation or a small multi-store group, you surround yourself with resources and people you can count on to give you honest input on how to make your business a success.
 You value their professional opinions and hope their expertise fills in the holes of your experience.
-Here’s my question: do you have someone in your resource group who can offer expert experience in the menu board and Point-of-Purchase business?
+Here’s the question: do you have someone in your resource group who can offer expert experience in the menu board and point-of-purchase business?

 When your guests look at your menu board, do they see an organized and uncluttered menu board system that engages them?
 Do your pre-sale promotional signs prove out in actual sales?
 Just as your accountant helps you prepare payroll, or your electrician ensures your equipment is running in tip-top shape, you should reach out to a professional who can help you design your menu board so it optimizes your food offerings and give your dining guests a great customer experience.

 We pulled a couple of menu board examples off the internet to illustrate the point.
 Is this chalk board what your guests see when they look at your menu board?
 If so, how can they make a decision for what they want to order?
 What does this say about how these restaurants value their walk-in business?

 The messy menu listings and unorganized columns make it difficult for guests to visualize what the ice cream shop is all about.
 Visitors probably spend a lot of time in line trying to decipher what there is to order, what the flavors are, etc., This makes the wait times longer.
 How many customers leave because it takes too long to get to the order station?
 You can imagine what that does to the bottom line!